-If the File Explorer is not working, you won’t be able to access Files, Folder and Drives on your computer.
-You can find below the steps to fix the problem of File Explorer Not Responding in Windows 10/11.
+If the File Explorer is not working on your computer, you won’t be able to access Files, Folder and attached USB & External Hard Drives attached to on your computer.

 File Explorer Not Responding in Windows 10/11

-In most cases, the problem of File Explorer not responding in Windows 10/11 can be fixed by restarting File Exporer using Task Manager.
+In many cases, the problem of File Explorer not responding on a Windows computer can be fixed by restarting File Explorer using Task Manager.

-If this does not help, you should be able to fix the problem using other methods as provided below.
+If this does not help, you should be able to fix the problem using other troubleshooting steps as provided below in this guide.

 1. Restart File Explorer Using Task Manager